giniedp/glib/page/examples/graphics/textures-samplers/Readme.md

 # Texture Samplers

-In open gl the texture resource and its sampler parameters are defined in the same object.
+In open gl the texture resource and its sampler parameters are declared on the same object so that a texture resource is always bound to its filtering method.
-Thus the filtering method is always bound to a texture resource.
-If the same texture must be filtered with different sampler parameters, the resource must be cloned and assigned with a different parameter set.
+If we wanted to use the same texture with different filtering methods in the same draw call then usually the resource must be cloned and assigned with a different parameter set.

-In DirectX however, textures and sampler parameters are decoupled.
+In DirectX textures and sampler parameters are decoupled.
 Open gl allowed the same by using the [https://www.khronos.org/opengl/wiki/Sampler_Object](Sampler Object) extension.